 One of the most popular train routes, though, is a night train from Budapest to Split via Zagreb.
-This train is running only in the period from June 17th until August 26th 2018, on Tuesdays, Fridays and Sundays.
+This train is running only in the period from June 17th until August 26th, on Tuesdays, Fridays and Sundays.
 This line is handled by Hungarian Railways.
 (Make sure to double check all the info, also, as schedules can always change).

 Another option is using one of the daytime trains from Budapest to Zagreb and from Zagreb to Split you can take a night train that runs daily from April 29th to October 29th.
 This train leaves Zagreb at 23.03 PM and arrives in Split next morning at 06.54 AM.

 Luckily there are a lot of buses connecting Budapest to Croatia main seaside resorts along the Adriatic coast.
 All buses depart from Népliget Bus Station Budapest, which is easily accessible by public transport.

 Volanbusz / Eurolines Hungary connects Zagreb, three times a week until June 01.
 After that, they switch to a daily basis up to the end of October 2016.
-Downloadable timetable Budapest/Zagreb/Budapest from June 2 2016 is available here.
+Downloadable timetable Budapest/Zagreb/Budapest from June 2.

 The address of Zagreb bus station is Avenija Marina Drzica 4, 10000 Zagreb.
 It is the biggest and most contemporary station in this area of Europe.